wardle/hermes-api/README.md

   <version>1.0.960</version>
 </dependency>
 ```

+You will want to double check that you are using the latest version.

 As the hermes library jar is published to the Clojars repository, you may need
 to explicitly reference that repository in your build configuration: